 5. Mason Jar Greenhouse

-Old mason jars can make an awesome greenhouse for your seedlings.
-You just have to make sure there is adequate airflow so the plant can survive.
+Surely, you have unused Mason jars hidden somewhere in your kitchen cabinets.
+Old Mason jars can make an awesome DIY greenhouse for your seedlings.
+You just have to make sure there is adequate airflow so the plant will survive.

 - Ball wide mouth quart jar